 growth of these bacteria.
 Acid foods contain enough acid to block their growth, or destroy them more rapidly when heated.
 The term "pH" is a measure of acidity; the lower its value, the more acid the food.
 The acidity level in foods can be increased by adding lemon juice, citric acid, or vinegar.

-include red meats, seafood, poultry, milk, and all fresh vegetables
+or greater) .They include red meats, seafood, poultry, milk, and all

-except for most tomatoes.
-Most mixtures of low-acid and acid foods also
+fresh vegetables except for most tomatoes.
+Most mixtures of low-acid and

-have pH values above 4.6 unless their recipes include enough lemon
+acid foods also have pH values above 4.6 unless their recipes include

 vinegar to make them acid foods.
 Acid foods have a pH of 4.6 or lower.
 They include fruits, pickles, sauerkraut, jams, jellies, marmalades, and fruit butters.

 Although tomatoes usually are considered an acid food, some are now known to have pH values slightly above 4.6.
 Figs also have pH values slightly above 4.6.
 Therefore, if they are to be canned as acid foods, these products must be acidified to a pH of 4.6 or lower with lemon juice or citric acid.
 To be safe, we simply recommend always adding 2 tablespoons of lemon juice to each quart of tomatoes or tomato products.
 Properly acidified tomatoes and figs are acid foods and can be safely processed in a boiling-water canner.